 - Click Deploy.

-The deployment will take one or two minutes.
+The deployment will take a few moments.

 Add sample data to Neon

 While the project is deploying, add some sample data to your Neon database.

 - Navigate to the Neon Console and select SQL Editor from the sidebar.

 - Run the following SQL statements to add the sample data.

 Connect Neon and Wundergraph

 - Now that your database has some data, navigate back to WunderGraph Cloud.